ecilasun/tinysys/software/SDK/README.md

 Please see [DMA](dma.md) for documentation about memory block moves.

 ## Multitasking
-The task library helps start and stop tasks that can run on either of the two CPUs in the system.
+The task library helps start and stop tasks that can run on any hardware thread in the system.

-Please see [TASK](task.md) for documentation about multitasking and the two CPU cores.
+Please see [TASK](task.md) for documentation about multitasking and the CPU cores.

 ## Video Processing Unit
 The video processing unit controls video scan out from selected system memory location as well as controlling color depth and video dimensions.